michael-borck/fbl-six-months-later/source/presentation.md

 *"But I included a disclaimer..."*

 Let me tell you my favorite story from the email responses.
-[Point to Panel 1]

 Tony, in Information Systems, decided to try using AI to create test bank revision questions.
 Straightforward use case - we've all made hundreds of these questions, it's time-consuming, AI should be good at it.

-[Panel 2] So he prompts the AI, gets back a set of questions and answers.
+So he prompts the AI, gets back a set of questions and answers.
 Looks good.
 Efficient.

-[Panel 3] Then he checks them.
+Then he checks them.
 Really checks them.
 And discovers: some of the answers are wrong.

 Now, here's where this story could go one of two ways.
 Version One: "See!
 AI is dangerous!
 We can't use it!"
 Ban it, problem solved.

 But Tony did something smarter.
-[Panel 4] He gave the questions to students WITH a disclaimer: "These were created with AI.
+He gave the questions to students WITH a disclaimer: "These were created with AI.
 Some answers may be wrong.
 Your job is to find them."

 Suddenly, this isn't just test prep - it's critical evaluation practice.
 Students have to know the material well enough to catch AI errors.
-They can't just memorize - they have to understand.
+They can't just memorise - they have to understand.

 The "failure" became the feature.
 The bug became the pedagogy.